ayushh-11/EverestJob/README.md

-#Job Portal Application
+# 🚀 Job Portal Application

-This is a full-stack Job Portal web application built with React, Redux, Node.js, Express, and MongoDB.
-It enables job seekers to browse and apply for jobs, while companies can post jobs, view applications, and manage recruitment processes efficiently.
+A **full-stack job portal web application** designed to connect job seekers with employers seamlessly.
+Built using the **MERN stack** (MongoDB, Express.js, React, Node.js), this project features user authentication, job postings, and application management with email notifications.

+---

-#Key Features
+## ✨ Features

+- **User Authentication & Authorization** 🔐
-User Authentication: Secure registration and login for both job seekers and companies.
+  Secure login and registration for both job seekers and companies.

+- **Job Listings & Search** 💼
+  Browse and search for jobs by category, location, and type.

+- **Job Application System** 📝
+  Upload CVs and apply directly through the platform.

+- **Company Dashboard** 🏢
-Job Listings: Companies can post new jobs; job seekers can browse and search job listings.
+  Companies can post jobs, view applications, and manage their listings.

-Application Management: Job seekers can upload CVs to apply for jobs; companies can view applicant details.

-Email Notifications: Automated email notifications using Gmail SMTP to notify applicants when they are selected or rejected.

-Responsive UI: Clean, modern, and mobile-friendly interface built with React and Tailwind CSS.

-Admin Panel: Manage users and job postings (optional if implemented).

-Date Handling: Proper date formatting and deadline tracking for job postings.

-#Tech Stack
+- **Email Notifications** 📧
+  Automatic email alerts for job application submissions and candidate selection.

+- **Responsive Design** 📱
+  Fully responsive UI for seamless experience across devices.

+---

+## 🛠️ Technologies Used

-Frontend: React, Redux, React Router, Tailwind CSS
+- **Frontend:** React, Redux, React Router

-Backend: Node.js, Express, MongoDB (Mongoose)
+- **Backend:** Node.js, Express.js
+- **Database:** MongoDB

-Email Service: Gmail SMTP for sending application status emails
+- **Email Service:** Gmail SMTP for sending notification emails

-File Upload: CV upload via Multer middleware
+---

+## 🎓 Project Context

+This was a **college project** developed during my third year, demonstrating real-world skills in building a functional job portal with full CRUD operations, authentication, and email integration.

+---

+Feel free to explore and contribute!